satijalab/seurat-wrappers/docs/banksy.md

 ## Running BANKSY with locations provided explicitly

 One can also call `RunBanksy` on a Seurat object created from counts by providing the location of cell centroids or spots explicitly.
+In this case, the locations must be stored as metadata.
 Here, we use a mouse hippocampus VeraFISH dataset provided with the *Banksy* package.

 ``` r
 data(hippocampus)